Best Restaurants in Downtown St. Augustine

 The anytime of day kind of place.
 We get Mojo’s cravings easily 3 times a week.
 MOJO Old City(opens in a new tab) offers smoked meats, scratchmade sides, and one of Florida’s largest curated whiskey collections.
 Keep your pescatarian friends happy with their daily Fresh Catch, Barbecued Shrimp, or Delta Catfish Platter (we love it blackened!).
 A super friendly staff and expansive indoor/outdoor dining options makes every visit to Mojo Old City a delight.
 Their pitmaster Paulie has been part of the team since they first opened in 2003 so you know he’s the real deal!
-We might head over there right now for some Burnt Ends and the Nashville Hot Chicken sandwich!
+We might head over there right now for some Burnt Ends and the Smoked Turkey sandwich!

 The Ice Plant